Lagana-Lab/lagana-lab.github.io/_pages/about.md

 Computational Cancer Genomics and Precision Oncology

-We develop computational methods and models that pull together genomic, transcriptomic, single-cell, and clinical data to track how multiple myeloma changes and reacts to therapy.
+We develop computational methods and models that pull together genomic, transcriptomic, single-cell, and clinical data to track how multiple myeloma changes and reacts to therapy.<&nbsp;>
 The results help us chart tumor heterogeneity, find new drug targets, and give physicians AI-driven treatment options tailored to each patient.

 ![Lagana Lab](assets/img/lab_logo.png)